rayhog/aviator-jekyll-template/_api/sw_verison1.2.md

   ### Software Major Version
   <br>

-  ####### The node that represents the major version of software is
+  ###### The node that represents the major version of software is `SOFTWARE_MAJOR_VERSION`.
-  Software versioning used categorize the unique states of software as it is developed and released.
+  Software versioning is used to categorize the unique states of software as it is developed and released.
 The version identifier might be a word, or a number, or inlcude both.
 For example, version 1.0 is often used to represent the initial release of a software product.